vippsas/vipps-ecom-api/vipps-ecom-api.md

 ##### Registering a 3rd party app with URL scheme and handling custom URL calls

-See Apple's documentation:
+See the official Apple documentation:
 [Defining a Custom URL Scheme for Your App](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app)

 ### App-switch on Android

-Vipps is launched with a standard intent, using the url returned from the ecom api when the payment is created ("url": "vipps://?token=eyJraWQiOiJqd3RrZXki..")
+Vipps is launched with a standard intent, using the url returned from the eCom API when the payment is created ("url": "vipps://?token=eyJraWQiOiJqd3RrZXki..")

 #### Switching from merchant app to the Vipps app